Hong Kong in recession as protests slam retailers, tourism

 "The increasingly violent reality since June is hurting Hong Kong's economy," Lam said.
 Retail, catering, transport and other tourism-related industries have borne the brunt, she said.

+Images of the vicious street battles amid clouds of tear gas are tarnishing the city's reputation as a safe and stable Asian metropolis.

+Organizers have cancelled or relocated a slew of concerts, sporting events and conferences.

-Visitor numbers fell by 50% in the first half of October, usually a lucrative time because of a weeklong Chinese holiday.
+Visitor numbers fell by half in the first half of October, usually a lucrative time thanks to a weeklong Chinese holiday.
 Retail sales fell by a quarter in August, the steepest annual drop on record.

-The chaos has at times crippled major infrastructure, shutting down the international airport, subways, main roads and tunnels.
-Hong Kong's government-owned rail operator, MTR, has been stopping evening subway service hours earlier than usual -- a move that further reduces consumer spending.
+At times the chaos has crippled major infrastructure, shutting down the city's busy airport, where arrivals and flight bookings have plummeted.

+The protests have paralyzed subways, main roads and tunnels: Hong Kong's government-owned rail operator, MTR, has been stopping evening subway service hours earlier than usual -- a move that further reduces consumer spending.

+Staff at a pharmacy on Nathan Road said sales of cosmetics, medicine and baby formula popular with mainland Chinese shoppers are down by up to 90%.

 "No one's coming," said Ah Chiu, manager of a watch shop.
 Sales fell by half in the past two months, he said.